Mortuary Temple of Amenhotep III: Stelae

 The two most prominent stelae within the mortuary temple are the Northern and the Southern Stelae.
 The northern, found in the Peristyle Court, which stands in full form, underwent several conservation efforts in 2010–2012.
 Similarly, the Southern Stelae was raised in the middle of the 20th century and mentions Amenhotep III describing the temple as "magnified".

 The temple's future

 Dr. Zahi Hawass, Mansour Boraik, Ali el-Asfar, and Ibrahim Soliman want to bring back the artifacts and findings from the Mortuary Temple of Amenhotep III to the original site since they are dispersed in different museums.
-Many new statutes and colossi continue to be excavated, but many more statutes and artifacts damaged by the earthquake are waiting to be erected and displayed.
+Many new statues and colossi continue to be excavated, but many more statues and artifacts damaged by the earthquake are waiting to be erected and displayed.
 Those working on conserving the temple hope to form an open-air museum and eventually bring awareness of the importance of on-site conservation; however, due to a lack of funding, no current progress has been made.